claesenm/optunity/docs/user/installation.rst

     .. _NumPy:
         http://www.numpy.org

-.. _PythonInstallation:
+.. _install-python:

-Setting up Optunity for Python
+Installing Optunity for Python
 -------------------------------

 If you want to use Optunity in another environment, this is not required.